RNLB Lucy Lavers (ON 832): Restoration

-Following some keen detective work by two Lifeboat enthusiasts from Norfolk, who had been looking for the Lucy Lavers for some time, she was found in 2006.
-Lucy Lavers is now undergoing full restoration work at Stiffkey, Norfolk (2013).
+Following some keen detective work by two lifeboat enthusiasts from Norfolk, who had been looking for Lucy Lavers for some time, she was found in 2006.
+Lucy Lavers underwent full restoration at Stiffkey, Norfolk from 2013.
 Having been stripped back to little more than a bare hull, the majority of her original mahogany hull remains.
 She is listed on the National Register of Historic Vessels by National Historic Ships.
 Her certificate number is 2206.
 In 2012 the National Lottery Heritage Fund awarded a grant to Rescue Wooden Boats £99.300 towards the restoration of the Lucy Lavers.
-It was planned that the restoration would be completed in time for the lifeboat to return to Dunkirk under her own steam to join the 75th anniversary celebrations of Dunkirk evacuation, which was due to take place in May 2015.
-The restoration has now been completed and she may be seen moored at Wells Next The Sea in Norfolk (see last photograph below).
-She is currently used for boat trips out of the harbour.
+The restoration was completed in time for the lifeboat to return to Dunkirk under her own steam to join the 75th anniversary celebrations of Dunkirk evacuation in May 2015.
+She is moored at Wells-next-the-Sea in Norfolk (see last photograph below) and is currently used for boat trips out of the harbour.